drxyu/cerebras-code-scanner/README.md

 #### Scan a Single File

 ```
-python cerebras_code_scanner.py path/to/your/file.py
+python cerebras_code_scanner.py path/to/your/file.py -o results.md
 ```

 #### Scan an Entire Directory

 ```
-python cerebras_code_scanner.py path/to/your/project/
+python cerebras_code_scanner.py path/to/your/project/ -o results.md
 ```

 This will:
 - Recursively find all Python (.py) and SQL (.sql) files in the directory
 - Skip files matching patterns in `.scanignore` (global setting)
-- Output results organized by file
+- Output results organized by file to the specified markdown file

 ### Advanced Features